-A Boulder native and Fairview High School graduate, Amy Benson May was a high school student at the time Treehouse Learning opened its doors for the first time.
-A Varsity runner on the Fairview Colorado 5A/ Division I State Championship Cross-Country team under head coach Joanne Ernst, Amy’s upbringing was heavily shaped by movement, community, and connection to the land around her.
-She received her B.A. from Smith College with a degree in Women’s Studies, cum laude and Phi Beta Kappa, after a non-traditional path of study, including immersion-based experiences in South America and opportunities to learn French, Portuguese, Spanish and Japanese.
+A Boulder native and Fairview High School graduate, founding family member Amy Benson May was a high school student at the time Treehouse Learning opened its doors for the first time in 1997.
+She graduated from Smith College with a BA in Women’s Studies, cum laude, and Phi Beta Kappa, during which time she also spent a transformative year nannying for twin babies and learning about attachment theory and responsive caregiving.

 Her early post-Smith College career was as a financial analyst in New York City and Boston at Banc of America Securities, BNP Paribas, and Harvard Management Company.
 She eventually left the finance world when she became a mother, also discovering a passion for maternal and child-related issues.

 In early 2012, the May family moved back to Colorado, where she worked as an Assistant Teacher in the Infant and Toddler program at Treehouse Learning.

 After the death of her mother, Dr. Nancy Benson, Amy dedicated herself to personal and professional learning and development in early childhood education.
 She continues ongoing coursework in Early Childhood Education in pursuit of a Director’s Qualification certificate.
 She is a parent of four children, all of whom are Treehouse Learning alumni or current students.